dashbird/site/content/docs/get-started/quick-start.md

 ![onboarding](/images/docs/onboarding.png)

 *Dashbird works by collecting logs, metrics and listing resources under your AWS account.
 To do that, we need limited access to your account.
 After completing the registration form a custom CloudFormation template is generated for you.
-For details of what this template contains, check out this <a href='https://github.com/dashbird/client-side' target='_blank'>open-source code repository</a>.*
+For details of what this template contains, check out this <a href='https://s3.amazonaws.com/dashbird-cf/cloudformation.yml' target='_blank'>cloudformation template</a>.*

 #### Steps